With the event publish feature, you now have the ability to control when a page goes live to the public.

 You can toggle between Published and Unpublished statuses in your Event Settings:

 Characteristics of an unpublished event

-- This includes Vanity URLs, which will direct visitors to a "Event Not Found" page.
+- This also includes Vanity URLs.
 The event host and collaborators will be directed to the Splash URL when previewing an event.

 - The ability to send emails via Splash's Email Sender is blocked.
 An Event Owner must publish the event before sending emails.